550 5.7.24: SPF Validation Error (PermError)

 Common Causes

-• SPF record contains a syntax error
+• Your SPF record has a typo or syntax mistake

 How to Fix This